Standard Chartered Becomes First Global Bank to Offer Direct USDC Access

 What the deal covers

 Under the arrangement, institutional customers of Standard Chartered will be able to create new USDC and convert it back into fiat directly through the bank, rather than relying solely on crypto-native intermediaries.
-According to Cointelegraph, the service launches in Dubai's DIFC — the emirate's financial free zone — with the partners planning to expand the offering to other markets over time.
+According to Cointelegraph, the service launches in Dubai's DIFC, the emirate's financial free zone, with the partners planning to expand the offering to other markets over time.

 Keep reading

-One newsletter, two continents
+Follow the storyOne newsletter, two continents

-The Bridge brings you the tech, startups, and leaders moving between Africa and Europe — one sharp email each morning.
+The Bridge brings you the tech, startups, and leaders moving between Africa and Europe in one sharp email each morning.
 No spam, unsubscribe anytime.